HOW TO COOK BEETS: Beets' Betaine Helps Lessen Inflammation

 <250><260>

 <250><260> Each of these markers of chronic inflammation has been linked to a wide range of conditions including heart disease, osteoporosis, cognitive decline and Alzheimer's, and type-2 diabetes.
-In an accompanying editorial in the American Journal of Clinical Nutrition entitled, "Is there a new component of the Mediterranean diet that reduces inflammation?

 <250><260>